rich-steele/GitPractice/README.md

 A good commit message is important.
 Avoid things like "WIP" or "fixed bug".

 In step 3 above when using VS Code, clicking on each file will bring up a traditional diff.
 Use this opportunity to remove any unnecessary changes e.g. extra new lines or whitespace.
+You can do this in the opened diff view within VS Code.

 CLI equivalent: